A Tale of Two Moms: Sape and Vee’s Parenting Journey

 Vee, a Procurement Advisor, and Sape, an NGO professional specialising in international human rights, have also graced the pages of True Love magazine’s “Colours of Love” edition in 2019 and were honoured with the Feather Award for Cutest Couple of the Year in 2020.
 (They’ve been nominated in the Best Rainbow Parenting category this year.)

 Now proud moms to their little boy, affectionately nicknamed ‘Rainbow,’ Sape and Vee are joyfully documenting their parenting journey on social media.
-We sat down with them to talk about their decision to become parents, the journey to make that dream a reality, and how life has transformed since Rainbow’s arrival.
+We spoke with them about their decision to become parents, the journey to make that dream a reality, and how life has transformed since Rainbow’s arrival.

 Did you both always envision having a baby?